siddiqus/expressive/README.md

 );
 ```

-The 'GetUserByIdDocJs' JS or JSON could be something like this:
+The 'GetUserByIdDocJs' JS or JSON could be an Open API 2.x specification JSON, for example:

 ```javascript
 {